floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 * Root URL: The base URL of the Dashboards/Kibana instance.
 For example, `https://kibana.example.com:5601/`
 * Valid Redirect URLs: The base URL of Dashboards/Kibana plus a `*` wildcard for paths.
 For example, `https://kibana.example.com:5601/*`

-* Also, you need to make sure that a user's roles are mapped to a JWT claim.
+* Also, you need to make sure that the roles of a user are mapped to a JWT claim.

 * All users who are supposed to log in to Dashboards/Kibana must have certain privileges.
-If you use the default `sg_roles_mapping.yml` configuration, just make sure that the IdP assigns the role `kibanauser` to all users.
+If you use the default `sg_roles_mapping.yml` configuration, just make sure that the IdP assigns the role `kibanauser` to the users who shall be able to log in.
 The default `sg_roles_mapping.yml` then maps this to the Search Guard role `SGS_KIBANA_USER`.
 If you are not using the default `sg_roles_mapping` you need to make sure that it maps  `SGS_KIBANA_USER` to a suitable backend role provided by the IdP.

 You need to keep a couple of values from the IdP setup ready for the next step.
 These values are: